maffydub a year ago

 Also, Frotz has been ported to more devices than Doom.

-Razengan 9 months ago
+Razengan a year ago

 If you dream about Doom then Doom is running on you.

-yapyap 9 months ago
+yapyap a year ago

 Not really “on” the phone right? or did I misunderstand the clip, cause it seemed like he was merely controlling it with the phone

-stevage 9 months ago
+stevage a year ago

 It's cool, but I object to the misleading language.
 This isn't playing Doom on a phone, it's playing Doom using a phone as a controller.

-• grujicd 9 months ago
+• grujicd a year ago

 Title of original article is "play Doom on rotary phone", not "Doom on rotary phone", so it's a problem with a shortened HN title.